KarimLeeKarim/telegram_alert_bot_NodeJs_Express_TypeSript/README.md

 TOKEN=your token from telegram botFather CHANNEL_ID=please create private channel and put here channelID in order to send all messages by this ID to your telegram
+DB=indicate your DataBase name
+USERNAME=your indicated username
+PASSWORD=your indicated password
+HOST=localhost or you can indicate another one DIALECT=postgres or another as MySQL, MongoDB etc...
 ```

 3.Last step is just run you App: